Pay and deductions

 Holiday pay – most workers are legally entitled to a minimum of 5.6 weeks paid holiday per year (known as statutory leave entitlement or annual leave).

 Statutory sick pay – You may decide to pay your employee their normal pay during any periods of sickness absences, but if you do not, you may need to pay them at least the basic legal minimum level.

 Statutory parental pay – Employers are also required to pay things like statutory maternity pay, statutory paternity pay and statutory adoption pay where the relevant conditions are satisfied (although you will be able to claim reimbursement from the government for most of it).

 Follow the links above for more information about these elements.
 Please note that these matters can be complex and like other employment law issues, our information should be taken as an introductory guide only and not a comprehensive statement of the law.

 As well as regular pay, you may provide other benefits or expenses to your employee, such as accommodation, a mobile phone, or travel expenses.
 Sometimes these can be treated as additional income on them, however as we explain in our dedicated benefits and expenses section, these are reported to HM Revenue & Customs (HMRC) differently and tax is paid to HMRC by the employee separately.
 Class 1A National Insurance (NIC) may be payable by the employer on these amounts, at a rate of 13.8%.

-For guidance on the treatment of the various pay elements that may be due when an employee leaves, e.g. statutory redundancy pay or accrued holiday pay, please see our Employment Law section.
+For guidance on the treatment of the various pay elements that may be due when an employee leaves, for example, statutory redundancy pay or accrued holiday pay, please see our employment law section.

 If you want to make deductions from your PA’s pay, one of three conditions has to be met:

-- It is required or authorised by legislation (e.g. income tax or NIC)
+- It is required or authorised by legislation (for example, income tax or NIC)

 - It is authorised by the workers’ contract – provided the worker has been given a written copy of the relevant terms or a written explanation of them before it is made